 Vitamin B12 (cobalamin) is a water-soluble vitamin that plays an important role in the functioning of the brain, the nervous system and the digestive system, and it is an essential component in the synthesis and regulation of DNA and for the metabolism of fatty acids and amino acids.
 It is produced by bacteria and is found naturally in foods of animal origin: meat, fish, eggs and dairy products.
 Excess vitamin B12 can cause blurred vision, vomiting, diarrhoea and gastric disorders, blood clots, and damage to the liver and kidneys.
-Various genetic studies have identified that the FUT2 gene is associated with excess blood concentrations of vitamin B12 in women.
+Various genetic studies have identified that the MTHFR gene is associated with excess blood concentrations of vitamin B12 in women.

-FUT2
+Gene Genotype

-AG
+FUT2 AG

+MTHFR TT

-Based on your genotype, you are predisposed to have average levels of vitamin B12.
+Based on your genotype, you are predisposed to have excess levels of vitamin B12.
 Other genetic and clinical factors may be relevant.